General considerations about adaptive trials

 • Proschan et al. Statistical monitoring of clinical trials - A unified approach.
 Springer.
 2006

-• Wassmer and Brannath.
-Group sequential and confirmatory adaptive design in clinical trials.
+• Wassmer et al. Group sequential and confirmatory adaptive design in clinical trials.
 Springer.
 2016

 • Whitehead.
 The design and analysis of sequential clinical trials.
 John Wiley & Sons Ltd. 2000

-Although the following guidance paper was developed in the context of early phase trials, the guiding principles are similar so it can be easily adapted and used to inform the development of protocols in late phase trials.
+The SPIRIT-DEFINE 1 provides a consensus-driven guidance for researchers when developing a protocol for early phase dose-finding trials with dose escalation or/and de-escalation strategies (trial adaptations) which may or may not be randomised.
+Another methods guidance was developed in the context of early phase trials 2, but the guiding principles are similar so it can be easily adapted and used to inform the development of protocols in late phase adaptive trials.

-Researchers are encouraged to use the official CONSORT extension for randomised adaptive trials.
+Researchers are encouraged to use the official CONSORT extension for randomised adaptive trials 1, 2.
 This Adaptive designs CONSORT Extension (ACE) is publicly accessible via several platforms:

 Regulatory guidance